tldr-pages/tldr/pages/common/zapier.md

 > Some subcommands such as `build`, `init`, `scaffold`, `push`, `test`, etc. have their own usage documentation.
 > More information: <https://github.com/zapier/zapier-platform/blob/main/packages/cli/docs/cli.md>.

-- Connect to your Zapier account:
+- Connect to a Zapier account:

 `zapier login`